 - Guidelines for Final Manuscript and Artwork Preparation

 - Ebook Piracy

 Book proposals are welcome in fields appropriate for Penn Press’s editorial program.
+Please see our Proposal Submission Guidelines page for more information about how to craft your proposal and what to include.
 The Press’s acquiring editors, and their fields of responsibility, are listed on the Acquisitions Department page.
-Please submit a brief statement describing the manuscript, a copy of the contents page, and a current vita.
-Initial inquiries are best sent by email to the appropriate acquiring editor.

 Guidelines for Final Manuscript and Artwork Preparation